 Also to contend with was the interfering and domineering ways of Pauline’s mother Lou, and the slow downward spiral that saw husband Arthur fall into depression over his unemployed status.
 Those early days/years of the soap were certainly hard on Pauline and things only got worse for her when Mark disappeared, Lou died, Michelle gave birth and Arthur had a breakdown and was imprisoned.

 As the years continued Wendy displayed her diversity as an actress showing us her brilliant comic timing and her serious dramatic style.
 In the early 90s Pauline had to contend with the return of Mark and the revelation he was HIV positive, the death of brother Pete and Arthur’s affair with Mrs Hewitt.

-After leaving the soap the actress appeared on numerous talk shows, guest starred in an episode of Benidorm and ITV’s new adaptations of Agatha Christie’s Marple.
-In 2008 it was announced that her cancer had returned, the actress had battled with cancer previously.
-In October of the same year she married her long-term partner, John Burns.
+After leaving the soap the actress appeared on numerous talk shows, guest-starred in an episode of Benidorm and ITV’s new adaptations of Agatha Christie’s Marple.
+In 2008 it was announced that her cancer had returned, the actress had battled with breast cancer previously.
+In October of the same year, she married her long-term partner, John Burns.
 The actress passed away at the age of 65 in February of 2009.
 Friends and co-stars of the actress were quick to pay tribute to her.

 Michael Keohan is a radio presenter and has worked for stations including Lite FM and Capital Radio.

 He also from 2008-2009 wrote a monthly personal showbiz column for ATV Today.